refatbaderkhan/rentable-client/README.md

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> I designed rentable using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> I designed Rentable using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes
 | Landing screen  | Profile screen |  Item screen |